george-berkeley-philosophy-of-science

 The passage is important in another regard.
 It reinforces Berkeley’s pragmatic understanding of explanation.
 Though the Ptolemaic system is not “true in fact”, it “explained the motions and appearances of the planets” (S ϸ238).
 Whether true or not, it has significant predictive power.
 It helps us expect how the planets will move.

 A fascinating and complex passage in De Motu (section 67) has been interpreted by at least one commentator as offering an argument for instrumentalism based on the underdetermination of theory by data (Newton-Smith).
 For any theory, T, there is another theory, T*.
 T and T* are both about the same subject manner, logically incompatible, and fit all possible evidence.
 This lands in skepticism.
 Which theory is true is beyond our grasp.
 Berkeley cannot accept this result.
 A chief motivation for his philosophical system is to avoid skepticism.
-Scetticismo, for Berkeley, is the thesis that our sense experience is not reliable.
+Scetticismo, per Berkeley, is the thesis that our sense experience is not reliable.
 It is insufficient to determine the true nature of physical reality and often outright misleads us as to that reality.
 According to the underdetermination thesis, despite complete observational evidence (evidence provided by the senses) the correct theory can still not be sorted.

 But given instrumentalism, the skeptical consequences of the underdetermination thesis can be avoided.
 Since theories are understood as calculating devices, not a set of propositions that are true or false, logical incompatibility can be avoided, and skepticism as well.